FIVE Super League clubs still have quota spots for 2025 as every team’s situation analysed

 Hull FC – 6/7

-Of Hull’s confirmed recruits for 2025 to date, Leigh skipper John Asiata, Canberra winger Jordan Rapana and Wests Tigers half-back Aidan Sezer are the three that count on the quota.
+Of Hull’s confirmed recruits for 2025 to date, Leigh skipper John Asiata, Canberra winger Jordan Rapana, Wests Tigers half-back Aidan Sezer and Salford utility Cade Cust are the four that count on the quota.

-Those three signings, combined with the three already-contracted overseas stars for 2025 take their total tally up to six.
-Reports suggest the Black and Whites have signed Australian hooker or half-back Cade Cust from Salford for 2025, although that has yet to be officially announced.
+Those four signings, combined with the three already-contracted overseas stars for 2025 take their total tally up to the maximum of seven.

 Hull KR – 7/7

-KR’s quota spots for 2025 are now full, with the confirmation of Rhyse Martin’s signature from Leeds adding to that of Kiwi legend Jared Waerea-Hargreaves from NRL outfit Sydney Roosters.
+KR’s quota spots for 2025 are full, with the confirmation of Rhyse Martin’s signature from Leeds adding to the recruitment of Kiwi legend Jared Waerea-Hargreaves from NRL outfit Sydney Roosters.

 Sauaso Sue, Tyrone May, Peta Hiku, Kelepi Tanginoa and Jai Whitbread are all contracted for next season at Craven Park.